Spacetime Spins: Statistical mechanics for error correction with stabilizer circuits: Repetition code

 \textcite{mcewenRelaxing2023} introduced an alternate, dynamic syndrome-extraction circuit for the repetition code that exchanges the roles of data and ancilla qubits, producing a ``wiggling'' pattern in the detector cells.
 Figure~\ref{fig:rep_wiggle} shows this circuit and the corresponding spin diagrams.
 As with the regular circuit, the simplified model (cf. Fig.~\ref{fig:rep_spins_wiggle}) is a random bond Ising model, this time on an un-sheared honeycomb lattice with anisotropic weights $w_{\braket{i,j}}\in\{2,2,3\}$.
 In the bulk of the model, the shear does not affect local interactions---the difference in memory-experiment threshold between these models should be solely due to the differing anisotropy.

 To understand the difference in decoding performance of these two circuits, consider the free energy cost of inserting a spatial logical operator.
 One representative of this logical operator is the product of $X$ over all qubits in-between each measurement and reset, indicated by the circular errors and dashed bonds in Fig.~\ref{fig:spins_rep}.
 Starting from a ground state with $\eta_{X,\braket{i,j}} = 1$ and $\sigma_i = 1$ for both models, applying the logical error flips vertical weight-$3$ bonds.
 The energy cost is identical for both circuits.
-However, we need to account for the energies of gauge-equivalent errors when computing free-energy differences.
+However, we need to also account for the contributions to the free energy from gauge-equivalent errors.
 Flipping a spin attached to the affected bonds (i.e., including a gauge operator to deform the logical error) changes energy by $\Delta \mathcal E_\text{standard} = 2K_X^{(1)}$ in the standard circuit, and $\Delta \mathcal E_\text{wiggling} = 4K_X^{(2)} - 2K_X^{(3)}$ in the wiggling circuit.
 Taking the low-error limit of Eq.~\eqref{eq:Keff}, one can show that

 and thus

 From this, we can infer that domain walls separating regions of flipped spins cost more energy to move in the standard circuit, leading to larger free-energy barriers.
 An ML decoder of the standard circuit will more accurately discern the correct logical class.
 This suggests lower sub-threshold ML logical error rates for the standard circuit; the larger energetic barriers also suggest a higher error threshold than for the wiggling circuit.